Skip to main content

 Upper Intermediate Part 2 (Semester 2)

-Enrol on this course if you have completed Upper Intermediate Part 1 with us, or if you have an A level or equivalent, or if you can:
+Enrol on this course if you have completed Upper Intermediate Part, have an A level or equivalent, or if you can:

 • communicate clearly on a variety of topics, deliver an unscripted presentation with reasonable fluency